-For non-executive Directors based outside Europe, the travel allowance for each overseas visit made on Company business remains
+For non-executive Directors based outside Europe, the travel allowance for each overseas visit made on Company business remains at £2,500.

 Where the Chairman or Senior Independent Director is also the chair of a Committee, he or she receives no committee chair fee.